minimum advertised price violation

 To implement a successful Minimum Advertised pricing strategy, consider the following steps:

-3. Educate Retailers: Provide training and educational materials to retailers to help them understand the benefits and importance of MAP pricing.
+3. Educate Retailers: Provide training and educational materials to retailers to help them understand the benefits and importance of minimum advertised prices.

 4. Regular Price Monitoring: Regularly monitor prices across various channels to identify any violations or pricing discrepancies.